About

 • Facilitating national planning and costing workshops

-• Supporting the development of operational and investment plans
+• Supporting the development of operational plans and investment-oriented outputs

 • The WHO AMR Costing and Budgeting Tool